Updated On: by

 If you don’t like your dentist or the dentist doesn’t matter to you, then you’ll want to contact someone like My Family Life Insurance that can search for plans in your area.

 The next step is to find dental insurance that fits your needs and budget.
-The dental insurance you choose will depend on the following:
+You also one that has a solid benefit plan.
+We have discussed the below previously, but the dental insurance you choose depends on the following:

 (2) deductible – is there a deductible?
 If so, is it applies to basic and/or major services only?
 Or, does it include preventative care?
 All things being equal, you want no deductibles or only a deductible on basic and/or major services.
 Of course, you need to consider your premium, too

-(3) waiting periods – preventative care usually has day 1 coverage.
+(3) waiting periods – preventative care usually has immediate coverage.
 Basic and major services usually have waiting periods of 6 months and 1 year, respectively.
-Obviously and ideally a plan with no waiting period would be great, but generally comes at a higher cost
+Obviously and ideally, a plan with no waiting period would be great, but generally comes at a higher cost

 (5) annual benefit – the most the insurance will pay for its share annually, usually $1,000 but many plans now offer $1,500 or more.